TobikoData/sqlmesh/docs/guides/add_model.md

 ### Preview changes

-To preview any changes you make to your model in order to understand their impact, use the `evaluate` command.
+To preview an example of what your change looks like without actually creating a table, use the `evaluate` command.
 Refer to [evaluate a model](/guides/evalute_model).
+To materialize this change, use the `plan` command.
+Refer to [preview changes using the `plan` command](/guides/validate_model#previewing-changes-using-the-`plan`-command).